aiportfoliorhea/sec-rag/README.md

 pinned: false
 ---

-# SEC RAG — JPMorgan 10-K QA System
+# SEC RAG — Evaluation-First RAG over JPMorgan 10-K Filings

-A retrieval-augmented generation system for querying JPMorgan Chase's 10-K SEC filing.
-Built with LangGraph, Cohere reranking, ChromaDB, and Claude.
+A retrieval-augmented generation system for querying JPMorgan Chase's 10-K SEC filing, built around an explicit evaluation loop: every retrieval and prompting change is measured against a labeled question set with RAGAS before it ships.
+Built with LangGraph, Cohere reranking, ChromaDB, and Claude, and exposed as an MCP tool for agentic use.

 **Live demo:** https://huggingface.co/spaces/rheaupadhyay/sec-rag